philipturner/molecular-renderer/Documentation/render-process.md

 With upscaling turned on, FidelityFX struggled to accurately denoise the AO.
 It was very pixelated or grainy when atoms moved fast.
 Switching from 7 to 15 samples massively improved this graininess.
 While graininess is still present, the degree of severity is now tolerable.
 15 samples are needed, regardless of whether the upscale factor is 2x or 3x.

-> The default AO sample count has risen to 15 on all platforms, for fairness/equality between platforms.
-For members of the macOS target audience (base M1 chip), you probably want to reduce this to 7.
-AO sample count is specified in `RenderShader.swift`.

 There are a few other, minor artifacts.
 Along the border between a silicon and hydrogen atom, white pixels can appear sporadically on the silicon side.
 Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.
 In the MM4 carbosilane test, FSR shows noticeable artifacts at the borders between slowly moving atoms, while MetalFX does not.

 Despite its downsides, FSR 3 makes it possible to bring Molecular Renderer to the Windows target audience.
 Older GPUs work precisely because FSR 3 does not rely on computationally intensive neural networks, and it does not require hardware FP16 arithmetic.